 Methadone has been reported to be associated with QTc prolongation and serious arrhythmias including torsades de pointes (see also Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia).
 Thus, it should be used very carefully with appropriate patient evaluation and monitoring during initiation and dose titration.

-Buprenorphine, a mixed opioid agonist-antagonist usually given sublingually, also has been successfully used in withdrawal.
-It is available in a combination formulation with naloxone to prevent diversion to IV use.
-The first dose is given when the first signs of withdrawal appear.
+Buprenorphine, a partial opioid agonist—usually given sublingually—also has been successfully used in withdrawal.
+Naloxone is added to buprenorphine to reduce abuse potential.
+When taken sublingually, the buprenorphine (opioid agonist) effects predominate, reducing withdrawal symptoms.
+If crushed up and injected, the naloxone effects predominate, increasing withdrawal symptoms.
+The first dose is given sublingually when the first signs of withdrawal appear.
 The dose needed to effectively control severe symptoms is titrated as quickly as possible; sublingual doses of 8 to 16 mg/day are typically used.
 Buprenorphine is then tapered over several weeks.
-The SAMHSA website provides additional information on buprenorphine and the training required to qualify for a waiver to prescribe the drug.
+The SAMHSA web site (see Medication-Assisted Treatment) provides additional information on buprenorphine and the training required to qualify for a waiver to prescribe the drug.
 Protocols for using buprenorphine for detoxification or maintenance therapy are available for download at the US Department of Health and Human Services web site.

 Clonidine, a centrally acting adrenergic drug, can suppress autonomic symptoms and signs of opioid withdrawal.
-Starting dosages are 0.1 mg po q 4 to 6 h and may be increased to 0.2 mg po q 4 to 6 h as tolerated.
+Starting dosages are 0.1 mg orally every 4 to 6 hours and may be increased to 0.2 mg orally every 4 to 6 hours as tolerated.
 Clonidine can cause hypotension and drowsiness, and its withdrawal may precipitate restlessness, insomnia, irritability, tachycardia, and headache.

 Rapid and ultrarapid protocols have been evaluated for managing withdrawal and detoxification.
 In rapid protocols, combinations of naloxone, nalmefene, and naltrexone are used to induce withdrawal, and clonidine and various adjuvant drugs are used to suppress withdrawal symptoms.
 Some rapid protocols use buprenorphine to suppress opioid withdrawal symptoms.
 Ultrarapid protocols may use large boluses of naloxone and diuretics to enhance excretion of the opioids while patients are under general anesthesia; these ultrarapid protocols are not recommended because they have a high risk of complications and no substantial additional benefit.